Public Image Ltd: 2009–present: Reunion and new albums

 In September 2009 it was announced that PiL would reform for five UK shows, their first live appearance in 17 years.
 Lydon financed the reunion using money he earned doing a UK TV commercial for Country Life butter.
-"The money that I earned from that has now gone completely – lock stock and barrel – into reforming PiL," said Lydon.
+"The money that I earned from that has now gone completely – lock stock and barrel – into re-forming PiL," said Lydon.

 On 15 October 2009, Lydon registered the private limited company PIL Twin Limited as his new music publishing company in the UK.

-The new lineup (consisting of Lydon, earlier members Bruce Smith and Lu Edmonds, plus multi-instrumentalist Scott Firth) played to generally positive reviews in late 2009, coinciding with the 30th anniversary of Metal Box.
+The new line-up (consisting of Lydon, earlier members Bruce Smith and Lu Edmonds, plus multi-instrumentalist Scott Firth) played to generally positive reviews in late 2009, coinciding with the 30th anniversary of Metal Box.
 However, protested Lydon, "This tour is absolutely nothing to do with an anniversary of anything… We didn't even know that Virgin were planning on releasing a very limited edition of Metal Box because they never bothered to confer with us."
 The tour spawned a live album, ALiFE 2009.

 In April 2010, PiL began an extensive North American tour, including a sub-headlining appearance at the Coachella Festival.
 The band played several European concerts in July 2010 and at the Summer Sonic Festival in Japan in August 2011.

 In November 2009, Lydon said PiL might re-enter the studio if they could raise enough money from their December tour or from a record company.

-PiL went to Tel Aviv to headline the Heineken Music Conference 2010 Festival in August 2010.
-The group met with criticism for breaking the artistic boycott of Israel by some British musicians organized in protest over Israeli policies toward Palestinians.
+Over the years, Lydon has consistently been a staunchly committed, vocal and active supporter of the state of Israel : PiL went to Tel Aviv to headline the Heineken Music Conference 2010 Festival in August 2010.
+The group met with criticism for breaking the artistic boycott of Israel by some British musicians organised in protest over Israeli policies toward Palestinians.
 Lydon said in response:

 On 30 November 2011, the band's own label PiL Official Limited was registered as a private limited company in the UK.

-PiL released the vinyl-only EP "One Drop" in late April 2012, which was eventually made available for streaming.
+PiL released the vinyl-only EP One Drop in late April 2012, which was eventually made available for streaming.
 The new 12-track studio album, This is PiL, followed in May.
 This is PiL was the band's first studio album in twenty years.

-On 28 July 2015, the band uploaded a promo video for lead single "Double Trouble" from their next album, What the World Needs Now..., via their YouTube channel.
+On 28 July 2015, the band uploaded a promo video for lead single "Double Trouble" from their next studio album, What the World Needs Now..., via their YouTube channel.
 On 21 August, PiL released the single (backed with "Bettie Page") and a non-album track, "Turkey Tits".
 What the World Needs Now... is PiL's tenth studio album, released in September 2015.
 On 17 November 2015, the group played "Double Trouble" on The Late Show with Stephen Colbert.

 In December 2016, the group released super deluxe editions of Metal Box and Album.